pcewing/dotfiles/README.md

 ```bash
 ln -s ~/.dotfiles/config/gitconfig_local ~/.gitconfig_local
 ```

+### Install Chromium Extensions
+This can probably be automated but the easiest way is to just log into Chromium and let it sync up the extensions automatically.

 #### Setup Screen Configuration
 The `xrandr` application can be used to save screen configuration and load it